NemanjaSupljeglav/viabirds-test-task/README.md

   <p >
-This is a simple movie application built with React JS, Typescript, and Tailwind CSS, <br/> which allows users to search and view  movies.
+Welcome to the Movie Explorer app documentation!
+This application is built using React with TypeScript, Tailwind CSS, and Vite.
+The Movie Explorer allows users to search for movies, filter them based on their ratings, view detailed information, and even watch trailers.
+Additionally, users can create accounts locally and add their favorite movies to a personalized favorites list.
   </p>

 <br/>